Ancient Alchemy Symbols

 Alchemically speaking, the moon represents Silver, the Lesser Work, or Mercury.
 It conjoins with the sun, or Gold in the Greater Work.
 In more practical terms, the moon represents fertility, resurrection, occult power, immortality and intuition.
 The moon is a feminine property and alchemists would incorporate it with the sun (gold) to assure balance.
 See my in-site page on Moon Symbolism here.

-Near the end of the alchemical Operation this symbol would appear.
+Near the end of the alchemical Operation, this symbol would appear.
 Its many-colored surface on molten metals heralded the nearness of the final stage of transformation.
 Further, when the alchemical Operation came to this point, the volatile parts of the residue were transcended, and the peacock, as all winged creatures, symbolized changeability.
-Thus the peacock’s spiritual representation is that of smooth transition.
+Thus the peacock’s spiritual representation is that of a smooth transition.
 You may also be interested in the symbolic meaning of feathers or the symbolic meaning of finding feathers on your path.
 Also, check out my page on Peacock Symbolism here.

 Pentacle / Pentagram: